apache/maven-site/content/markdown/what-is-maven.md

 - Cross referenced sources
 - Mailing lists managed by the project
 - Dependencies used by the project
-- Unit test reports including coverage
+- Unit test reports

-Third party code analysis products also provide Maven plugins that add their reports to the standard information given by
+Third party code analysis products also provide Maven plugins that add their reports to the standard information given by Maven.
-Maven.

 ### Providing guidelines for best practices development